Unparalleled Clinical Training

 Elective and Selective

-Elective blocks provide residents at all levels with several weeks (spread out over the course of the year) to pursue a clinical or research opportunity.
+Elective blocks provide residents with several weeks (4 in PGY-1 year, 6 in PGY-2 year, and 6-8 in PGY-3 year) to pursue a clinical or research opportunities.
 Residents frequently use this time to write research articles, rotate through subspecialty or non-medicine services, pursue education projects, and much more.

-The selective rotation in intern year allows interns to spend one week on a rheumatology rotation—working with the consult service and spending time in clinic—and a second week working in another subspecialty clinic of their choice.
+The selective rotation in intern year allows interns to spend one week on a rheumatology rotation—working with the consult service and spending time in clinic—and a second week working in another subspecialty clinic of their choice including outpatient hematology/oncology, outpatient infectious diseases or inpatient palliative care.

 Junior residents spend a total of four weeks working shifts in the Emergency Department, caring for patients with a full range of medical and surgical conditions.
 The rotation offers an opportunity to participate in the management of surgical, orthopedic, and gynecologic emergencies as well as medical conditions.